 There are two main types of supported living:

-• “Outreach Support: in this option, a support person visits your home to give you support with daily living at certain times during the week.
-This could be one-on-one or in a group.
+“Outreach Support: in this option, a support person visits your home to give you support with daily living at certain times during the week.
+This could be one-on-one or in a group (Community Living BC, 2018).

-• Cluster Living: in this option, a support person provides support to you and a group of other people whom CLBC supports who live close to each other (often in the same apartment building).
-The support person usually lives close to you too (Community Living British Columbia, 2018).”
+Cluster Living: in this option, a support person provides support to you and a group of other people whom CLBC supports who live close to each other (often in the same apartment building).
+The support person usually lives close to you too (CLBC, 2018).”

-• Live-in support: In this type of shared living support, you receive support in your own home (Community Living British Columbia, 2018).”
+Live-in support: In this type of shared living support, you receive support in your own home (CLBC, 2018).”

 You may live with one or more other people in the home.
-You share some areas of the home with others who live there, but you have your own room that you can decorate as you like and where you can go when you need time to be by yourself (Community Living British Columbia, 2018).”
+You may share some areas of the home with others who live there, but you have your own room that you can decorate as you like and where you can go when you need time to be by yourself (CLBC, 2018).”

 It should be noted that although these housing supports/types exist, it doesn’t mean that every individual who would like housing support will receive it.
 Like with many other supports, there are waitlists and limited funding.
 Also, many individuals on the autism spectrum may not qualify for CLBC’s Personal Support Initiatives (PSI) program as their adaptive functioning is too high.

-Affordable housing: not necessarily for people with diverse abilities, but for anyone in a low income demographic.
+Affordable housing: not necessarily for people with disabilities, but for anyone in a low-income demographic.

-Diversability housing: for people that have a diversability, usually affordable and sometimes inclusive.
+Diversability housing: for people that are neurodivergent, usually affordable and sometimes inclusive.

-Inclusive housing: for a mix of people with diversabilities and neurotypical people, often affordable as well but doesn’t have to be.
-The person with the diversability has a choice as to what their housing looks like.
+Inclusive housing: for people who are neurodivergent and neurotypical, often affordable as well but doesn’t have to be.
+The neurodivergent person has a choice as to what their housing looks like.

-Home share: like a foster family, but for an adult.
-The individual with the diverse ability becomes part of the family and is fully integrated into the family dynamic.
+Shared Living: like a foster family, but for an adult.
+The person becomes part of the family and is fully integrated into the family dynamic.

-Co-Housing: for a mix of different people, some with diversabilities, some neuro-typical, some empty nesters, some singles, some families, all age ranges and economic/income backgrounds.
+Co-Housing: a mix of different people, some neurodivergent, some neuro-typical, some empty nesters, some singles, some families, all age ranges and economic/income backgrounds.
 They will often share a common area (say a courtyard) and sometimes will get together for get-togethers, but most importantly, neighbours help neighbours.